 $acl = $aclManager->getAcl($entity);

-foreach ( $acl->getObjectAces() as $ace ) {
+foreach ($acl->getObjectAces() as $ace) {

-$output->writeln(sprintf("%s %s\n", $ace->getSecurityIdentity(), $ace->getMask()););
+$output->writeln(sprintf("%s %s\n", $ace->getSecurityIdentity(), $ace->getMask()));

 }

-We get a fairly straightforward
+We get a fairly straightforward result:

 RoleSecurityIdentity(ROLE_GROUP_1) 1